Skip to main contentSkip to navigationSkip to search

 Severe symptoms and complications

-Most patients with PLD are diagnosed in their 30s after reporting a sudden increase in abdominal girth (measure around the body), together with other PLD-related symptoms.4
+Most patients with PLD are diagnosed in their 30s after reporting a sudden and accelerated increase of abdominal breadth together with PLD-related symptoms.8

-PLD is estimated to affect around 1 in 100,000 people.5,6 Today, there are an estimated 37,000 people in the US, EU4 (France, Germany, Italy, Spain) and UK living with symptomatic PLD for whom there is a significant unmet medical need.7
+An estimated 37,000 patients are living with symptomatic PLD in the US, EU4 (France, Germany, Italy, Spain) and UK, for whom there is a significant unmet medical need.9

 Disease severity influenced by age and gender